What’s covered

 - Conclusion

 Translation memory is a valuable asset in any localization workflow, but like any powerful tool, it requires proper maintenance.
-A clean translation memory improves translation quality, maintains consistency, and increases efficiency.
+A clean translation memory improves translat ion quality, maintains consistency, and increases efficiency.
 In this guide, we’ll show you how achieving a clean translation memory is possible with the right approach and tools.
-Let’s explore practical strategies to keep your translation memory pristine and performing at its best.
+Let’s explore 4 tips to keep your translation memory pristine and performing at its best.

 Why a clean translation memory matters